 Figure 7.
-Greasing the Worm Gear on the Motor
+Greasing the Motor's Worm Gears

 Traction Tire Replacement Instructions

 Your locomotive is equipped with two neoprene rubber traction tires on each powered truck block.
 While these tires are extremely durable, you may need to replace them at some point.